 Approve all, but reject specific email addresses and domains

-You can also leave the whitelist empty, meaning that all email is accepted, and then make exceptions for specific email addresses and domains.
+You can also leave the whitelist empty, meaning that all users are accepted, and then make exceptions for specific user's email addresses and domains.

 whitelist: blacklist: reject:firstname.lastname@example.org reject:megaspam.com